Apr 21, 2021

 • I targetted magenta with +1 Vivid in the Color Creator

-• I used a Soft Look ART filter to create the soft ambiance
+• I used the Soft ART filter to create a specific ambiance

 • I used layers and blending modes to add a little definition